-ffort is made to provide accurate and timely information, there can be no guarantee that such information is accurate as of that it will continue to be accurate in the future.
-No one should act upon such information without appropriate professional examination of the particular facts and circumstances of the situation.
+if ort is made to provide accurate and timely information, there can be no guarantee that such information is accurate as of the date that it will continue to be accurate in the future.
+No one should act upon such information without appropriate professional advice examination of the particular facts and circumstances of the situation.

 Zealand Limited.
 All Rights Reserved.
-For more information visit www.bdo.nz. effort is made to that it will contin Although every efit is received or that it is received or that after a thorough earton 5020 BDO New 7
+For more information visit www.bdo.nz.
+Although every effort is made to it is received or that it will continafter a thorough examination of t © 2024 BDO New Zealand Limited